Kach: Aftermath

 The State Department also says that the group is suspected of involvement in a number of low-level attacks since the start of the Second Intifada in 2000.

 In the 2003 elections, former Kach leader Baruch Marzel ran as number two on the Herut – The National Movement party list.
 The party narrowly missed obtaining a seat.
 In 2004, he founded the Jewish National Front, which gained 24,824 votes (0.7%) in the 2006 elections, less than half needed to win a seat.
 Michael Ben-Ari, elected to the Knesset in 2009 on the National Union list, where he represents Eretz Yisrael Shelanu, is a self-declared follower of Rabbi Kahane who was involved with Kach for many years.
 Jewish National Front merged into Eretz Yisrael Shelanu prior to the election.

 Former Kahane Chai chief executive Mike Guzofsky continues to solicit funds in the U.S., with the support of American Kahanists.

 A 2009 Haaretz story accused Avigdor Lieberman of past membership in Kach, an accusation Lieberman denies.

 A number of Kach followers, including Ben-Zion Gopstein, Baruch Marzel, Michael Ben-Ari, and Itamar Ben-Gvir, later became founding members and spokespeople for the segregationist Lehava movement.
 Otzma Yehudit is a Kahanist political party that includes many of the same followers, including Ben-Gvir and Marzel.

-In 2022, the United States removed the group from its list of terrorist organizations.
+In May 2022, the United States removed the group from its list of terrorist organizations, citing inactivity.